nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/comments.md

 ### Storage

-Comments in Nuxeo are stored as regular document of type `Comment`.
+Comments in Nuxeo are stored as regular document of type `Comment`.</br>
 They hold:
 - parent id
 - ancestor ids
 - author